 Vodafone-Three UK deal takes longer time than expected.

-Vodafone's CEO said a long-awaited $19bn plan to merge its British business with CK Hutchison's Three UK mobile network is "progressing" but is not there yet, dampening hopes of a deal being imminent, Reuters
+Vodafone's CEO said a long-awaited $19bn plan to merge its British business with CK Hutchison's Three UK mobile network is "progressing" but is not there yet, dampening hopes of a deal being imminent, Reuters reported.

 The companies have been in talks since at least October to combine Britain's third and fourth-largest networks.
 Vodafone and Hutchison say they need to join forces to afford to roll out the 5G networks the British government wants, but getting a deal done has proved tougher than expected.